xaviervia/redux-walk/README.md

   - `resolve`, a reference to an action creator to be executed whenever the promise in the action is successful.
   - `reject`, a reference to an action creator to be executed whenever the promise in the action is rejected.

 Let's say that you want to perform an asynchronous operation when firing `RANDOM_NUMBER_IN_RANDOM_TIME`.
-We need to add a promise to that action when we create it:
+We need to add a _walk_ function to the `meta` of that action when we create it.
+That function will take a `done` callback as an argument.
+Invoking the `done` callback with a non-null first argument indicates error, so we invoke it passing the `numberOfMilliseconds` as the second argument:

 ```js